davidegaspar/davidegaspar/RESUME.md

 - **Cloud Governance:** Designed and built the Audit log system.
 Owner of resource Tagging best practices as well as cost saving and security integrations.
 - **Access Management:** Management of Engineer access via Okta SSO Integration, Github, VPN, Pritunl Zero (Beyond Corp Proxy) and secure secret storage via 1Password and Keybase.
 Owners of the Joiners/Movers/Leavers process for several of the services we provide.
 - **Recruitment:** Interviewed dozens of candidates over the entire recruitment lifecycle, across multiple levels (Junior/Intermediate/Senior Software Engineers), both permanent and contract, for teams across the organization.
 The interviews cover the candidate's situation and motivation, experience and technical ability as well as their attitude and approach to work.
+- **CircleCI** Enterprise serves 150+ engineers around the world.
+Designed and built the supporting infrastructure with IaC, including DNS, Load balancing, Scaling, Zero Trust Authentication and Backup systems.
+Responsible for maintenance and monitoring (SLOs), configuration, upgrades and engineer experience.

 <div class="page-break"></div>